vdn-projects/serverless-todo-app/README.md

 # Introduction
 * This project is to demonstrate a simple TODO application writen in NodeJS.
-It backend includes Lambda function to hand request collected from API Gateway.
+It backend includes Lambda function to handle request collected from API Gateway.
 * This application will allow creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

 # Usage